Shamna Kasim: 2012–2016: Experimental roles and television

 She is best known for her Malayalam movies Chattakkari (2012), Aaru Sundarimaarude Katha (2013) and Mili (2015).

 Kasim appeared in a series of films where she portrayed a ghost, with The Hindu labelling her as "the ghost queen of South films".
 She essayed the lead role in Avunu (2012) and the sequel Avunu 2 (2015) that were successful at the box office.
 In this brief period of time, she turned down several similar scripts, before acting as a ghost again in Raju Gari Gadhi (2015), which became a hit at the box office.

 She extended her appearance from silver screen to numerous Television projects in Telugu and Malayalam, particularly as a Judge in dance reality shows that bought her closer to the audiences.
-In 2016, she was cast in Telegu comedy Jayammu Nischayammu Raa.
+In 2016, she was cast in Telugu comedy Jayammu Nischayammu Raa.

 2017–present

 Shamna shaved her head completely bald for her role in the Kodiveeran (2017), but the movie met with average reviews.

 She has also done a lot of Malayalam like Madhura Raja (2019), Maarconi Mathaai (2019) and Telugu films Akhanda (2021), Drushyam 2 (2021), Dasara (2023) as well.
 In 2024, she appeared in Tamil horror thriller, Devil.

+Poorna had a solo release in 2025 reprising her role from Akhanda in its sequel, Akhanda 2: Thaandavam.
+After her viral performance in the chartbuster Kurchi Madathapetti song, in 2026, she is all set to feature in another chartbuster alongside Superstar Rajinikanth in Jailer 2.

 Personal life

 In June 2020, police arrested members of a gang on a complaint lodged by Shamna's mother that they blackmailed her daughter.
 Police revealed that the gang locked film actresses in hotel rooms and forced them to accompany as escorts for transporting black money.
+Shamna married Shanid Asif Ali, a Dubai-based businessman in October 2022, and they have two children: a son and a daughter.